je-santos/MPLBM-UT/README.rst

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.5203295.svg
    :target: https://doi.org/10.5281/zenodo.5203295

 MPLBM-UT supports the calculation of capillary pressure and relative permeability curves and single phase permeability of 3D binary images.
-The direct fluid flow simulation is performed using Palabos v2.2.1.
+The direct fluid flow simulation is performed using Palabos v2.2.1 and the pre-processing and post-processsing are done in python.
 We use the Shan-Chen model for the multiphase simulation and the BGK and MRT for the singlephase simulation.

-We are currently undergoing a series of major updates! \
-   1) We are translating all pre- and post-processing code over to Python so that the repo is fully open source :).
-Check out the python_utils folder!
-   2) We have added easy-to-use workflows written in Python for 1 and 2 phase simulations.
-Check out the python workflow examples!
-   3) A wide variety of bugs fixes and performance enhancements have been implemented.

 We have tested all the above on a laptop and a supercomputer.
 If you have any issues, drop by our `FAQ section <https://github.com/je-santos/MPLBM-UT/blob/master/README.rst#faq>`_ .
 If you cannot find what you are looking for, open an issue.